sindresorhus/pure/readme.md

 - Comes with the perfect prompt character.
 Author went through the whole Unicode range to find it.
 - Shows `git` branch and whether it's dirty using the [fastest](https://gist.github.com/3898739) method available.
+- Indicates when you have unpushed/unpulled `git` commits with up/down arrows.
 - Prompt character turns red if the last command didn't exit with `0`.
 - Command execution time will be displayed if it exceeds the set threshold.
 - Username and host only displayed when in an SSH session.